YongliHe23/SequenceExamples-GE/pge2/README.md

 When creating a segment, **the interpreter inserts a 116us dead time (gap) at the end of each segment**.
 Please account for this when creating your .seq file.

+At present, **each segment must contain at least one gradient event**.
+Otherwise, the gradient heating check done by the pge2 interpreter may fail.
+To disable the gradient heating check, set the CV `disableGradientCheck` to 1 on the console (user CVs screen).

 ### Set system hardware parameters